luapower/website/www/md/philosophy.md

 This also allows me to apply a set of decisions consistently across the entire distribution, like, if libgcc should be statically built or not.

+## BUILD TOOLCHAINS

+When it comes to building binaries, package managers usually strive for flexibility, allowing wide variability in the process and the tools used for compilation.
+With luapower it's exactly the opposite: there's only one supported way to build binaries for each platform.
+The good news is that you _will_ get binaries on the first try.

 ## PACKAGE DATABASE